Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 * Determines the log file automatically from the `ErrorLog` directive in `/etc/httpd/conf/httpd.conf`, `/etc/apache2/apache2.conf`, `/etc/apache2/httpd.conf` or `/usr/local/apache2/conf/httpd.conf`.
 A relative path is resolved against `ServerRoot`, and `${APACHE_LOG_DIR}` and the other variables of the Debian family are resolved against `/etc/apache2/envvars`.
 * Falls back to probing `/var/log/httpd/error_log`, `/var/log/apache2/error.log`, `/var/log/apache2/error_log`, `/var/log/httpd/error.log` and `/usr/local/apache2/logs/error_log` when the configuration yields nothing, which is also what happens when only an included file sets `ErrorLog`.
 * Supports reading from a file path, `docker:CONTAINER`, `podman:CONTAINER`, `kubectl:CONTAINER` or `systemd:UNITNAME` via `--server-log`.
-* Reads at most the last 30000 lines of the source, the most recent rotated file included, and reports how many lines it actually saw and across how many files.
+* Reads at most the last 30000 lines of the source, the most recent rotated file included, and reports how many lines it actually saw, which files they came from, whether it stopped at that cap, and which stretch of time they cover.
 * Recognizes a line by the level Apache puts in it (`[core:error]`) or by the message code every Apache message carries (`AH00484`), wherever the configured `ErrorLogFormat` places them.
 * Lines can be narrowed down with `--match` and filtered out with `--ignore`, both Python regular expressions.